terraref/documentation/sensor-data-standards.md

 Additional reference data is available for some sensors:

+* Factory calibration data for the LabSphere and SphereOptics calibration targets.

+* Relative spectral response \(RSR\) information for sensors
 * Calibration data for the environmental logger

 * Dark\/white reference data for the SWIR and VNIR sensors.

 ### Standardization Efforts

+The TERRA-REF team is currently investigating available standards for the representation of sensor information.
+Preliminary work has been done using OGC SensorML vocabularies in a custom JSON-LD context.